madrogue/dev-tools/README.md

 1. Open `index.html` in a web browser.
 2. Use the tabs to access different tools.
 3. Follow the instructions provided in each tool to perform the desired operations.

+## Access the Web Application

+You can access the web application at: https://madrogue.github.io/dev-tools/

 ## TODO